Table Of Contents

 2. It’s different from the rest

 With millions of advertising messages on the web, it is imperative to be different.
 Your advertising message must be such that it invites the user’s attention.
 The trick to creative advertising is to do the opposite of what everyone else is doing.
+Copywriter resources for beginners online do not teach you to be creative.
+It is something that is built over time, with experience and going through thousands of copies from your niche.
 For example, the recent Cred ad shows famous cricketer Kapil Dev behaving like Bollywood actor Ranveer Singh, which is the opposite of the usual.
 Usually, younger actors perform the role of older icons.

 3. It’s well targeted

 SEO has emerged as the new way to target users according to their interests and demographics.
 The correct usage of keywords ensures that your ad reaches the right target audience.
 This makes it relevant for users who see it and considerably enhances the CTR and lead conversion.
 But, keywords have to be used appropriately, or the content becomes very hard to read.
-This is the key role of digital copywriters – to insert keywords creatively without compromising the quality of the content, i.e., avoiding keyword stuffing.
+To get into digital copywriting, you need to insert keywords creatively without compromising the quality of the content, i.e., avoid keyword stuffing.

 4. It produces immediate results

 The headline should convert a lead into a purchase.
+To get into copywriting, you must figure out what your audience wants, what would draw them in, and convince them to trust your brand.
 For example, if a user searches for flights from Mumbai to Goa, he will come across online banner ads or emails from travel agencies or airlines.
 The ad or email with the best deal written most creatively is likely to garner the purchase.

 How Do You Become A Copywriter: Habits To Form

 There are no prerequisites in terms of academic background and qualifications.
 Anyone from an engineer to a journalism graduate can consider this career option.
+There are tons of copywriter resources for beginners online.
 What should drive the decision to become a copywriter is your love for brands and your passion for writing copy.
 But, a few of the qualities mentioned below are the trademarks of budding copywriters.

 1. Start to love editing

 You should know that a headline takes a lot of rewriting till you get it perfect.
 The same goes for body copy.
 It takes a lot of patience and skill to keep reworking the copy till you get it right.
 Sometimes you may hit the bull’s eye right away.
 But, that is the exception rather than the rule.
-You should be prepared to grind it out in the long run.
+To become a copywriter, you should be prepared to grind it out in the long run.

 2. Be a bit of both: A salesman and a wordsmith

 A copywriter is a great salesman who can replicate his pitch in prose.
-Writing skills are essential to create a catchy headline and write a long copy.
+Writing skills are essential to becoming a copywriter.
+You should know how to create a catchy headline and write a long copy.
 Of course, you must love what you are writing, or else you will never be able to churn out copy endlessly.

 3. Analyze consumer behavior